qudrxt/process_scheduling/README.md

 ## Usage ##

 * Clone this repository
-* Compile the program of the algorithm you desire to employ
+* Compile the program of the algorithm you desire to employ alongside *process.c* and *utility.c*
 * Execute the compiled program with one or no option

 ## Option ##